 DESCRIPTION & STATUS

 The series of Finnish Retro Game Reviews continues from where my series of a History of Finnish Games began.
 This will probably be the shortest entry in the history of FRGCB, because it's a review of a text adventure game.
 Well, at least it has some graphics, so it's not going to be a completely barren entry in that way.
-Too bad the cover art and the loading screen have been lost in time, and the only downloadable version currently available is a .z80 file (inside a .zip archive) at Marko's old website, which was last updated in June 2007.
+Too bad the cover art and the loading screen have been lost in time, and the only downloadable version currently available is a .z80 file (inside a .zip archive) at Marko's old website, which was last updated in June 2007 (EDIT 29th of May, 2019: Correction - the last, long awaited update was two days ago!).
 In any case, Kultakuume (Finnish for "Gold Rush") was the only commercially released Finnish text adventure game for the ZX Spectrum, and it was made with Gilsoft's The Quill Adventure System from 1983 and The Illustrator from 1984.
 It was also one of only three commercially released Finnish ZX Spectrum games, the third of which is a golf game which hasn't been found yet.

 Even compared to the said golf game, Kultakuume is still a proper rarity: it only had one manufacturing run, and they only printed 50 tapes of it.
 Triosoft reportedly paid the designer duo for the game with a few free games and some discount for new hardware.
 It is said, that the game only sold a few copies full priced (which was 50 MK) and the rest of it was sold by Triosoft for a couple of MK's.
 Abominable treatment of something so valuable, if you ask me, but I suppose that's how the industry worked back then.
 If by some lucky chance, anyone out there owns an original tape of this game, please do contact me.
 As the game hasn't been documented at either World of Spectrum or MobyGames, we can safely assume there are no current reviews or ratings for Kultakuume, but the only proper review of it published in the September 1986 issue of MikroBitti, a Finnish computing and gaming magazine, gave it three stars out of five.
 I have also included a translation of the said review in the Appendix part of a History of Finnish Games series, if you want to remind yourself.
 Now, let's get to the point.